 - Discrimination in occupation and employment takes many forms and occurs in all kinds of work settings.
 It can result in different treatment of Workers in their responsibilities, conditions, training, promotion, or job security. - Globally, women continue to be the largest discriminated group according to ILO reports.
-Gender disparities are evident in labour force participation rates, unemployment rates, Remuneration and the types of job performed.
+Gender disparities are evident in labour force participation rates, unemployment rates, Remuneration and the types of job performed. - For employers, Discrimination can be difficult to identify in practice, particularly when it is indirect.
+Sometimes rules, practices or attitudes have the appearance of being neutral but in fact lead to exclusions, Violence and Harassment or preferential treatment.

-- The Entity should be aware of both visible and invisible minorities.
+• The Entity should be aware of both visible and invisible minorities.
 LGBTQ+ communities and individuals affected by illness (HIV+, Tuberculosis+, COVID-19+) are often described as 'invisible' minorities, because you can't look at someone and determine if the individual is part of that community.
-Entities working to enhance diversity and prevent Discrimination of invisible minorities should ensure they have a robust, privacy-respecting program in the company, which both enables those who wish to reveal themselves, and guards their privacy if they wish to keep it private. - The Entity should strive to eliminate Discrimination against LBTQ+ Workers in the workplace through implementing the Five Standards of Conduct as outlined by the United Nations.
+Entities working to enhance diversity and prevent Discrimination of invisible minorities should ensure they have a robust, privacy-respecting program in the company, which both enables those who wish to reveal themselves, and guards their privacy if they wish to keep it private.